conan-io/conan-io.github.io/_posts/2026-08-12-Swift-Cpp-Interop-With-Conan-Managed-Dependencies.markdown

 active Conan profile.
 If a suitable binary is unavailable, `--build=missing` builds it from source.
 The generated CMake preset then carries that configuration into the native build.
-Running the binary writes `summer.png` and `winter.png` to the working directory and exits — there is no window or event loop, so the same command also runs unattended in CI.
+Running the binary writes `summer.png` and `winter.png` to the working directory.

 ## What Swift's C++ Interoperability Does — and What It Does Not Do